chucan1312/sales-management/README.md

 - As a user, I want to be able to look up an item/list of items by the search terms
 - As a user, I want to be able to change a products' information in the inventory
 - As a user, I want to get the total profit of the business within given date range
-- As a user, I want to be able to save my list of products (if I so choose)
+- As a user, I want to be able to save my inventory and purchase record (if I so choose)
-- As a user, I want to be able to load my list of products (if I so choose)
+- As a user, I want to be able to load my inventory and purchase record (if I so choose)
 - As a user, I want to get statistics on high to low demand products (by month or quarter) [NOT FINISHED]
 - As a user, I want to get statistics on frequently returned products [NOT FINISHED]